AbdulrhmanKhormi/coe502/README.md

 and the other vector contains the negative inputs.
 I changed the sign of the negative inputs, and I added the two vectors together.
 I used the mask again in output to select the negative inputs and subtract one from them.
-The same idea is used in the black scholes function.
+The same idea is used with the output (option price) in the black scholes function.
 ```c
 #define inv_sqrt_2xPI 0.39894228040143270286